-The goal of the ELSI program is to explore together with all stakeholders whether and how the aforementioned techniques and technologies can be developed and implemented as quickly and responsibly as possible in order to benefit patients and the public.
-The program also serves to identify any gaps (e.g. financial or legal) in need of addressing before responsible implementation can take place.
+The goal of the ELSI program is to explore, together with all stakeholders, whether and how the aforementioned techniques and technologies can be developed and implemented as quickly and responsibly as possible in order to benefit patients and the public.
+The program also serves to identify any gaps (e.g. financial or legal) that need to be addressed before responsible implementation can take place.
 Next to research activities, the strategic ELSI program is dedicated to moral deliberation, patient participation, and education.

 Our projects: more

 - Population-based preconception carrier screening: how potential users from the general population view a test for 50 serious diseases.
 Plantinga M. et al. European Journal of Human Genetics, open access, 2016; doi: 10.1038/ejhg.2016.43

 - Telegenetics use in presymptomatic genetic counselling: patient evaluations on satisfaction and quality of care.
 Otten E. et al. European Journal of Human Genetics 2015. doi: 10.1038/ejhg.2015.164.
 Abstract

 - Telemedicine uptake among Genetics Professionals in Europe: room for expansion.
 Otten, E. et al. European Journal of Human Genetics 2015. doi: 10.1038/ejhg.2015.83.
 Abstract